BHI in Sustainability

 BHI refers to a state of awareness where the visionary, ethical, spiritual, and other capacities of the Heart flourish in harmony with the power of the brain and mind.
 In cultivating BHI its explorers report that they experience enhanced vitality, empowerment, relaxation, joy, perception, compassion, balance, and flow.
 BHI is easily cultivated in a few hours of practice and its beneficial results can be validated, replicated, and measured.
 A simple and enjoyable introduction is Laughing Heart–A Field Guide to Exuberant Vitality for All Ages—10 Essential Moves (7).

 The Laughing Heart Guide can be used to “encode” some of the most salient BHI features in great architectural masterpieces.
-Here are three examples:
+Here are four examples:

 Matisse’s Chapel du Rosarie

 Matisse’s glorious little chapel epitomizes Move # 1 Quieting the Heart and Move # 3 Discovering Beauty, especially the quality of light that is everywhere.(8)